greg-raven/Uncommon-Sense/_posts/2009-06-09-how-strange-it-must-be-to-be-a-liberal.md

 ---
-title: 'How strange it must be to be a liberal'
+title: "How strange it must be to be a liberal"
 layout: post
 categories:
 - liberalism